 Service Level Agreements

-There are other insurances that you should be looking at such as uptime continuity, insurance and equipment insurance and things like that so that if there is downtime in your business, you have some way to rely on that.
-However, sometimes it's not all about the insurance.
+There are other insurances that you should be looking at such as uptime continuity, insurance and equipment insurance and things like that so that if there is downtime in your business, you can rely on that.
+However, sometimes it’s not all about the insurance.

-If you have service level agreements, or what's called an SLA, set up with any of your suppliers that are supplying mission-critical infrastructure, then you might be okay.
-Telstra and other big companies, for some of their business-based Internet plans, offer these SLAs to make sure that you're able to have guaranteed uptime.
-This goes not just for service level providers such as Telstra, but also a lot of cloud providers.
-So applications such as Zero and what not.
+If you have service level agreements (SLA) set up with your suppliers of mission-critical infrastructure, you might be okay.
+Telstra and other big companies offer these SLAs for some of their business-based Internet plans to make sure that you’re able to have guaranteed uptime.
+This also goes for a lot of cloud service providers such as Xero.

 What We Have